Category Archives: Industrial Design

 Belle Kogan – 20th Century American Industrial Designer

 On a recent trip to one of our local thrift stores, Anthony purchased a silver plate serving dish with a strong streamline design.
-He instinct made him believe it from the 1930’s.
+His instinct made him believe it from the 1930s.
 Other than the manufacture’s mark, we knew nothing about it.
 One of the best parts of researching our finds is learning and educating ourselves about new (to us) designers.

 Reed & Barton serving dish, designed by Belle Kogan.